Most user stories become museum pieces once work starts. Here's what changes when they stay alive.

 In Atono, living stories work because updating them stays safe, traceable, and worth the effort.

 Just as importantly, that record stays trustworthy even when work is happening through multiple paths.
-Activities show where each change came from—whether it was made in the UI, triggered by an integration, sent through the API, or performed by the MCP server—and you can filter by source when you need to audit or understand what changed.
+Activities show where each change came from – whether it was made in the UI, triggered by an integration, sent through the API, or performed by an AI tool through the MCP server – and you can filter by source when you need to audit or understand what changed.
+As more of the work touching your stories happens through automation, that source-of-change visibility is what keeps the record honest.

 Editing feels safe, so people actually keep stories current.
 In most systems, people avoid updating stories because it feels risky.
 You don't want to break the format.
 You don't want to erase history.
 You don't want to start an argument.